Nixon Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 10%)

-- Nixon Elementary School's student population of 438 students has declined by 13% over five school years.
+Nixon Elementary School's student population of 438 students has grown by 5% over five school years.

 |Grades Offered||Grades Prekindergarten-5|